lambdaclass/concrete/ROADMAP.md

     and clear sandbox/timeout/resource assumptions.
 This is a teaching surface, not a second compiler pipeline.
 12. [relocated from closed Phase 4 — #11 tail] Route obligation / proof / policy
     facts into the structured `Diagnostic` record / `--diagnostics-json` channel so LSP/editor and CI-JSON consumers see them (array-bounds, solver-policy, vacuous-contract, stale-proof, …) — without duplicating the `ObligationCore`/report model.
-Includes interpreter structured diagnostics (the deferred Phase-4 #18a).
+Includes interpreter structured diagnostics
+    (the deferred Phase-4 #18a).
 Pull when a real consumer (LSP / CI JSON parser) needs machine-readable obligation diagnostics; see LANGUAGE_GAPS for the frontend-vs-obligation diagnostic split.
+13. Add editor and agent diagnostics for SPARK-class assurance facts after the facts exist: failed loop invariants, weak variants, missing frame facts, over-broad `writes`, unsatisfied `depends`, ghost/spec partiality, package evidence downgrades, and runtime-safety obligations that need a frame or invariant.
+The LSP/JSON payload must reuse the obligation/evidence ledger and point agents to the validation command; no editor-only proof status.
-13. Add the Phase 19 validation artifact:
+14. Add the Phase 19 validation artifact:
    `scripts/tests/check_phase18_editor.sh` runs a scripted LSP/editor session
    or golden transcript over one real project, proving hover, diagnostics, obligation navigation, proof/evidence facts, dependency audit UI, refactor